tildearrow/furnace/doc/7-systems/ymz280b.md

 8-channel PCM/ADPCM sample-based sound chip designed for use with arcade machines. it lived throughout mid to late 90s.

 it has 16-level stereo panning, up to 16-bit PCM and up to 16MB of external PCM data.
-4-bit ADPCM has a sample playback rate limit of 44.1 kHz with a tunning resolution of 256 Hz, while 8-bit and 16-bit PCM can go up to 88.2kHz with a tuning resolution of 512 Hz.
+4-bit ADPCM has a sample playback rate limit of 44.1 kHz with a tuning resolution of 256 Hz, while 8-bit and 16-bit PCM can go up to 88.2kHz with a tuning resolution of 512 Hz.

 ## effects